-We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 We have set out below, in table format, a description of the ways we plan to use your personal data and the legal basis we rely only to do so.
 We have also identified our legitimate interests where appropriate:

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us at email@example.com.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
-Please note that we may process your personal data without your knowledge or consent, in compliance with this Policy, where this is required or permitted by law.

 We do not sell your personal information to third parties for marketing purposes.
 We may disclose information to third parties if you consent to us doing so as well as in the following circumstances: